jdinhify/jconf/README.md

 `brew install git`

 ### trash cli
-`rm` will be aliased to `trash` which will move the files/folders to Trash bin (OSX) instead of permanently deleted. `ptrash` on CentOS would be have similar.
+`rm` will be aliased to `trash` which will move the files/folders to Trash bin (OSX) instead of permanently deleted. `ptrash` on CentOS would behave similarly.

 Install `trash`: